+Search Listening is the new superpower, which raises the question: How do these engines work?
 Search engines follow links.
-Links connect pages and documents to each other, much like roads connect villages and cities.
+Links connect pages and documents, much like roads connect villages and cities.
 By following these links, search engines collect data to show to their users.
-But how do they actually do it?
+But how do they do it?

 Search engines consist of three parts: the crawler, the index, and the algorithm.
 The process begins with a crawler that travels the web through links and pages.
 The crawler mainly looks for content-headings and site-structure.

 The crawler goes around the internet 24/7, and when it passes through a website, it saves the HTML version of a page in an enormous database – called the index.